Den7me/Den7me/README.md

 You can reach me out at dennisjob dot com

-I adore music and love playing any musical instruments I can get my hands on.
+I adore music and love playing any musical instruments I can lay my hands on.
 Creativity is my middle name basically in anything I do :)